-From time to time like you may like to take them out to show visitors.
+From time to time you may like to take them out to show visitors.
 When you do you could ask your guests to take care with them.

 Your guests will appreciate seeing such old documents and will not mind wearing a pair of gloves.

 You do not need to set the DPI to a high standard but 3oo is sufficient.
 After you have done this then you can also back up these files to external devices and the Cloud.

-The best way to display your documents and letters
+Best way to display your documents and letters

-When displaying your documents and letters you will want to follow the same precautions as with photographs.
+When you display your documents and letters you will want to follow the same precautions as with photographs.
 If you want to display originals then you will want to pay particular attention to lighting.

 How to store these records

 All of the same guidelines that are used with photographs can also be applied to your documents and letters.

 - Store these documents unfolded and flat in sturdy boxes that are adequate size.

-- For larger items they can be best rolled into an archival quality paper tube.
+- For larger items, they can be best rolled into an archival quality paper tube.

 - Up to five documents can be rolled together and stored into the same tube.